BradM-745/EDES-301/project_01/README.md

 ## Overview

 This project implements a car heads-up display (HUD) using a **PocketBeagle** board, GPS module, 7-segment display, buttons, and a potentiometer.
 The system reads GPS data (such as speed and heading), displays it on the 7-segment display, and allows user interaction through buttons for various functions like starting a timer or adjusting display brightness.

+note: there are still many bugs in this code that I'm working on so stay tuned for updates!

 ## Components